-Getting the right medical care helps with healing, recovery and quality of life.
-Understanding how home health care works and fits into a care plan of an individual recovering from a traumatic injury, illness or recurring condition, can help you and your loved one better understand the options for recovery.
+Getting the right medical care at the right time is crucial to ensure proper healing and a better quality of life.
+Understanding how home health care works and fits into a care plan of an individual recovering from a traumatic injury, illness or recurring condition, is key to help you understand the options available to you or your loved one.

 Medical care does not always end after discharge from an acute or post-acute hospital.
 If you or your loved one is ready to leave the hospital but still need skilled medical or rehabilitative care, home health care is an option that can play a significant role.